 On the Mountain

 The convenience of on-mountain dining isn’t exactly cheap, but much of the menu-choices have serving sizes large enough to split – depending, of course, on just how much of an appetite you’ve managed to work up!
-Most of the establishments offer self-service, cafeteria style eating, but we have compiled the best.
+Most of the restaurants offer self-service, cafeteria style eating, but we have compiled the best.

 Off the Mountain

 If you like to chase your snow with adult beverages, you’re in luck.
-Breck has earned itself a reputation for knowing how to party, and you won’t have to look hard to find a place for a drink or two... or more.
+Breckenridge has earned itself a reputation for knowing how to party, and you won’t have to look hard to find a place for a drink or two... or more.
 In fact, you could easily turn a tour of town into your own personal “pub crawl!”
 The options in town are endless, and many of the après spots have restaurants.